keesiemeijer/php-basics-tutorial/README.md

 $concatenated  = 'This' . " 'is' " . 'fine, but less readable';
 ```

 Another trick is by adding a backslash before the quotes `\"`.
-We call this "escaping a quote in a string".
+We call this "escaping".
 Escaping special characters with a backslash can only be done in double quoted strings.

 ```php
 $double_quoted = "This \"is\" fine";